SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 ### Arguments that cancel parsing

-You can indicate that argument parsing should stop immediately return when an argument is supplied by setting the [`CommandLineArgumentAttribute.CancelParsing`][] property.
+You can indicate that argument parsing should stop immediately when an argument is supplied by setting the [`CommandLineArgumentAttribute.CancelParsing`][] property.

 When this property is set to [`CancelMode.Abort`][], parsing is stopped when the argument is encountered.
 The rest of the command line is not processed, and